Go to top button

 BD constitutes an important and integrated part of the EU Regulation 2019/2152 on European Business Statistics (EBS Regulation).

-Companies = total of turnover or main expenditures, or employment greater than zero (0);
+• Companies = total of turnover or main expenditures, or employment greater than zero (0);

-Sole proprietors = turnover or employment greater than zero (0).
+• Sole proprietors = turnover or employment greater than zero (0).

 For exclusion we use the following criteria:

-Legal form - non-market activities.
+• Legal form - non-market activities.

-NACE_rev.2 activities - Sections O, T and U.
+• NACE Rev.2 activities - Sections O, T and U.

-Portuguese data refer to enterprises.
+Portuguese data refers to enterprises.

 The enterprise is the smallest combination of legal units that is an organizational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
 An enterprise carries out one or more activities at one or more locations.
 An enterprise may be a sole legal unit.

-For detailed information on statistical units, please see Council Regulation (EEC) No 696/93 of 15 March 1993 on the statistical units for the observation and analysis of the production system in the Community (Official Journal of the European Communities No L 076, 30/03/1993, p.
-1), Section III of 15.03.1993 on the statistical units for the observation and analysis of the production system in the Community.
+For detailed information on statistical units, please see Council Regulation (EEC) No 696/93 of 15 March 1993 on the statistical units for the observation and analysis of the production system in the Community (Official Journal of the European Communities No L 076, 30 March 1993, p.
+1), Section III of 15 March 1993 on the statistical units for the observation and analysis of the production system in the Community.

-The BD regulation covers the economic activities of market producers within the business economy – NACE Rev.2 Sections B to N, P to R and Divisions S95 and S96, and all size classes are covered.
+The BD regulation covers the economic activities of market producers within the business economy – NACE Rev. 2 Sections B to N, P to R and Divisions S95 and S96, and all size classes are covered.

 In the addicional datasets on employer business demography, the threshold is set to one employee at any time of the reference period.
 The following thresholds are used:

-- 1 employee - population of employer enterprise
+• 1 employee - population of employer enterprise;

-- 10 employees in the beginning of the growth - population of high-growth enterprises and young high-growth enterprises ('gazelles').
+• 10 employees in the beginning of the growth - population of high-growth enterprises and young high-growth enterprises ('gazelles').

 The Business Demography statistics comprise all territories of Portugal.